zamazan4ik/awesome-pgo/article/article.md

 ### Java

 [GraalVM](https://www.graalvm.org/) implements AoT compilation mode for Java.
-Unfortunately, I have no experience with GraalVM so I cannot tell you, how GraalVM's PGO implementation works in practice, what caveats you should expect there, etc. [Official documentation](https://www.graalvm.org/22.0/reference-manual/native-image/PGO/) has so few interesting details so I even hesitate with recommending it as a further reading.
+Unfortunately, I have no experience with GraalVM so I cannot tell you, how GraalVM's PGO implementation works in practice, what caveats you should expect there, etc.
+With GraalVM PGO I found the following issues:

+* [Official documentation](https://www.graalvm.org/22.0/reference-manual/native-image/PGO/) has so few interesting details so I even hesitate to recommend it as a further reading.
 Maybe talking directly with the GraalVM engineers would be a good idea?

-GraalVM even [supports](https://github.com/oracle/graal/discussions/7648) sampling PGO but the documentation is a bit outdated.
+* GraalVM even [supports](https://github.com/oracle/graal/discussions/7648) sampling PGO but the documentation is a bit outdated.
 Hopefully, it will be fixed soon.
-Despite [lack](https://github.com/oracle/graal/discussions/7901) of some PGO-related tooling and [questions](https://github.com/oracle/graal/discussions/7892) about PGO profiles compatibility, I can evaluate PGO state in GraalVM as at least promising and evolving.
+* [Lack](https://github.com/oracle/graal/discussions/7901) of some PGO-related tooling,
+* [Questions](https://github.com/oracle/graal/discussions/7892) about the PGO profile compatibility
+* [Limited](https://github.com/oracle/graal/discussions/7991) PGO profile dumping functionality

 PGO in GraalVM is available only in GraalVM Enterprise license but don't worry - Enterprise license is free [now](https://blogs.oracle.com/java/post/graalvm-free-license) so you do not need to pay at least for a license if you want to use PGO in Java.
 Good?
 Great!

-One of the biggest issues with GraalVM right now is its adoption across Java ecosystem.
-Even if some large and well-known projects like Kafka tries to [adopt](https://cwiki.apache.org/confluence/display/KAFKA/KIP-974%3A+Docker+Image+for+GraalVM+based+Native+Kafka+Broker) GraalVM builds, in general GraalVM usage is low.
+One of the biggest issues with GraalVM right now is its adoption across the Java ecosystem.
+Even if some large and well-known projects like Kafka try to [adopt](https://cwiki.apache.org/confluence/display/KAFKA/KIP-974%3A+Docker+Image+for+GraalVM+based+Native+Kafka+Broker) GraalVM builds, in general, GraalVM usage is low.
 AoT GraalVM nature has some difficulties with runtime Java features like reflection.
-There is a way to mitigate it - using GraalVM metadata [repository](https://github.com/oracle/graalvm-reachability-metadata).
+There is a way to mitigate it - using the GraalVM metadata [repository](https://github.com/oracle/graalvm-reachability-metadata).

 What about GraalVM PGO efficiency?
 Honestly, I don't know.
-I have no hands-on experience with.
-All found by me public benchmarks for GraalVM PGO also too simplistic to consider them seriosly (in my optinion).
+I have no hands-on experience with it.
+All found public benchmarks for GraalVM PGO also too simplistic to consider them seriously (in my opinion).
 I opened a [request](https://github.com/oracle/graal/discussions/7988) in the upstream for sharing more benchmarks - maybe eventually the collection will be bigger.
-According to my not-so-deep research, in many cases GraalVM Native Image + PGO still performes worse than usual JIT from the peak performance perspective.
+According to my not-so-deep research, in many cases, GraalVM Native Image + PGO still performs worse than usual JIT from the peak performance perspective.

-By the way, GraalVM supports AoT compilation mode for Python, Ruby, R, Jabascript (and maybe something).
+By the way, GraalVM supports AoT compilation mode for Python, Ruby, R, Javascript (and maybe something).
 So you can try to apply GraalVM-flavoured PGO on them too.

 TODO: question about GraalVM handling language-specific intrinsics for likely/unlikely.
 What is the current behavior in this case?

 ### Kotlin

-[Kotlin Native](https://kotlinlang.org/docs/native-overview.html) has [no](https://youtrack.jetbrains.com/issue/KT-63357/Native-Profile-Guided-Optimization-PGO-support#focus=Comments-27-8353088.0-0) PGO support and Kotlin dev team has no plans to implement it in near future.
+[Kotlin Native](https://kotlinlang.org/docs/native-overview.html) has [no](https://youtrack.jetbrains.com/issue/KT-63357/Native-Profile-Guided-Optimization-PGO-support#focus=Comments-27-8353088.0-0) PGO support and Kotlin dev team has no plans to implement it in the near future.
 So if you want to use PGO with Kotlin - you will need to patch the Kotlin compiler.
 Another option is using GraalVM since it supports PGO (see Java section for more details).
-Anyway, using GraalVM instead of Kotlin Native [is not new thing](https://www.reddit.com/r/Kotlin/comments/172sul9/whats_position_of_kotlin_native_in_the_kotlin/) in the community.
+Anyway, using GraalVM instead of Kotlin Native [is not a new thing](https://www.reddit.com/r/Kotlin/comments/172sul9/whats_position_of_kotlin_native_in_the_kotlin/) in the community.

 ### Scala